St. Mildred's-Lightbourn School

-St. Mildred's-Lightbourn School (commonly referred to as just St. Mildred's and abbreviated to SMLS) is an independent all-girls school in Oakville, Ontario, Canada with approximately 550 students from Preschool to Grade 12.
-The Junior school includes girls from pre-school to grade five.
+St. Mildred's-Lightbourn School (commonly referred to as just St. Mildred's and abbreviated to SMLS) is an independent all-girls school in Oakville, Ontario, Canada with approximately 550 students from Junior Kindergarten to Grade 12.
+The Junior school includes girls from JK to grade five.
 The middle school includes grade 6, 7, and 8.
 The senior school goes from grade 9 to grade 12.

 History

 St. Mildred's-Lightbourn School was founded by a community of Sisters, who had traveled to Canada from various parts of England.
 It was first opened in Toronto as St. Mildred's College, in September 1908.
 In 1923, Appleby College Headmaster, John Guest, requested for Ruth Lightbourn, who was staying at her parents' house, to teach his two daughters.
 Parents continued to ask for Miss Lightbourn's help with their children, and soon enough there was no space left for her to do her job.
 She continued teaching young children from well-to-do families, in an expanded area, for thirty-seven years later.

 In 1964, the Lightbourn School Board of Governors asked the Sisters of the Church to manage their school, and five years later Lightbourn School was expanded, and united as St. Mildred's Lightbourn School.
-The School was turned over by the Sisters to the Board of Governors in 1986.
+The school was turned over by the Sisters to the Board of Governors in 1986.